Gender Dynamics and Homophily in a Social Network of LLM Agents: Data collection and preprocessing

 We also conducted a validation task on a subset of a Twitter dataset.
 While we recognize that the notion of gender performance may differ between humans and machines, the purpose of this validation exercise was to provide context and internal validity to the results we obtained.

-For this, we used the PAN 2017 English dataset \cite{rangel2017pan17}, which contains labeled gender information for a collection of tweets per user.
+For this, we used the PAN 2017 English dataset \cite{rangel2017pan17}, which contains labeled gender information for each user's collection of tweets.
 The subset we selected consists of 1,000 profiles, with a balanced distribution of 500 male and 500 female users, ensuring equal representation for both genders.
-We then queried GPT-4o-mini once per user with all of that user's tweets merged into a single text.
+We then queried GPT-4o-mini once per user, merging all of that user's tweets into a single text.

 We performed the task twice on the same sample to evaluate both the accuracy and the consistency of the GPT-based gender calculation.
 The accuracy results from the first and second runs are summarised in Table~\ref{tab:gender_classification_results}.
 Consistency was also assessed in two ways.
 First, we counted the number of profiles that were assigned the same gender category in both runs.
 Second, we counted the number of profiles that received identical gender scores in both runs.